 My kids have slowly been learning the U.S. States and capitals to go along with our study of American History.
 We started with the states of the Northeast and then moved on to the Southeast and are making our way west as we study territorial expansion.
 This material is all in our US States and Capitals Packet here:

 At the beginning of the video, I talked about how we used a Montessori-style world map to help the kids learn the 7 continents.
-The free printable I found online many years ago is no longer available, but here is one I made so you can make your own:
+The free printable I found online many years ago is no longer available.
+We have Montessori World Map materials here: